Modal Verbs of Obligation

 Negative of must is mustn’t.
 Remember not to use auxiliary verbs with must.
 We use mustn’t to give very strong advice or to say that something is forbidden.

-Must can be used in present only.
-For other verb forms we use have to instead of must.
+Must can only be used in the present tense.
+For other verb forms, we use have to instead of must.

 Modal verbs of obligation